 When the American people stop turning to the media for unbiased looks at what is happening around them, an invaluable source of information about their communities goes missing.

 There are many consequences of that, but one thing small businesses should take away from this is that when looking for coverage and publicity, they could find value in improving their abilities to tell their own stories.
-Instead of relying solely on media outlets to share their news, businesses looking to reach customers and clients should consider becoming their own publishers of information.
+Instead of relying solely on media outlets to share their news, businesses looking to reach customers and clients should consider self-publishing.

 Certainly, this is nothing new.
 For well over a decade, social media and blogs have allowed Whatcom County businesses to share their stories and connect directly with audiences without needing a media conduit.
 But if the past year is any indication, the need for small businesses in Bellingham, Ferndale and Lynden to have at least some control over disseminating important information about company operations is only becoming more important.